dbrugne/donut/README.md

 - [ ] Public mod for a room (all the content is visible by anyone)
 - [ ] Pin a message
 - [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
+- [ ] Images drag&drop in input box + direct upload to cloudinary and hyperlink addition in message

 ## Project